Hungry Learners

 Hacking their way to more food security in a refugee camp

-That is just what a youthful Rohingya refugee network did in one area of Cox’s Bazar, the largest refugee camp in the world.
+That is just what some young Rohingya refugees did in Cox’s Bazar, the largest refugee camp in the world.

-As the Global Center for Youth Futures (GCYF) discussed the seriousness of the situation with young people in the camps, it became clear that some method was required that the young people could grow their own food without needing access to agricultural land or expensive inputs.
+In 2025, the Global Center for Youth Futures (GCYF) discussed the seriousness of the food situation with networks of young people in the camps.
+How to supplement vital food aid?
+Could they grow food without needing access to agricultural land or expensive inputs?

-A little research on the GCYF end and an idea was born—how about hydroponic farming?
-As a method of farming, it had not been widely adopted in the west, but could it have potential here?
+GCYF proposed: how about hydroponic farming?
+Could it have potential here?
 Hydroponic farming does not require agricultural land (which is very scarce in the camps).
 Food can be grown on roofs and even vertical surfaces, such as the walls of makeshift refugee shelters.
 Water supply was not an issue (in fact, excessive rains were a problem).
-Other basic infrastructure (used water bottles etc.) could be managed by collective effort.
+Other basic infrastructure (recycled water bottles etc.) could be managed by collective effort.

-In a few weeks, the Founder of this youth group—called the NextGen Rohingya Network— and his team of young leaders had explored the idea further.
+In a few weeks, one youth group had explored the idea further.
 They used open access internet resources, identified techniques that might work for them, and had canvassed almost 50 families to give it a try in an experimental “pilot phase”.
 They designed tutorials that were easy to understand and began to teach those families.

 Astonishing results!